-- a. persons in need of health care should not face hardship and an increased risk of poverty due to the financial consequences of accessing essential health care.
-Free prenatal and postnatal medical care for the most vulnerable should also be considered: - b. basic income security should allow life in dignity.
+- a) persons in need of health care should not face hardship and an increased risk of poverty due to the financial consequences of accessing essential health care.
+Free prenatal and postnatal medical care for the most vulnerable should also be considered; - b) basic income security should allow life in dignity.
 Nationally defined minimum levels of income may correspond to the monetary value of a set of necessary goods and services, national poverty lines, income thresholds for social assistance or other comparable thresholds established by national law or practice, and may take into account regional differences;

-Once set, the effective levels of benefits can be monitored and assessed compared to the agreed benchmarks.
+Once set, the effective levels of benefits can be monitored, assessed and compared to the agreed benchmarks.
 Legislation can specify the need and process to review regularly the level of benefits.
-Unfortunately the absence of that requisite has led to a persistence fall of the real value of benefits and their purchasing power in many countries, notably in Latin America.
+Unfortunately, the absence of that requirement has led to a persistent fall in the real value of benefits and their purchasing power in many countries, notably in Latin America.
 For that, according to Recommendation 202:

-- c. the levels of basic social security guarantees should be regularly reviewed through a transparent procedure that is established by national laws, regulations or practice, as appropriate; and - d. in regard to the establishment and review of the levels of these guarantees, tripartite participation with representative organizations of employers and workers, as well as consultation with other relevant and representative organizations of persons concerned, should be ensured.
+- i. the levels of basic social security guarantees should be regularly reviewed through a transparent procedure that is established by national laws, regulations or practice, as appropriate; and - ii. in regard to the establishment and review of the levels of these guarantees, tripartite participation with representative organizations of employers and workers, as well as consultation with other relevant and representative organizations of persons concerned, should be ensured.

-In reality, according to international standards such as R. 202, the value of guarantees need to reflect and be monitored not only in monetary - income terms but against the performance of social outcomes (nutrition, school, health).
-In effect, the social protection floors referred to in R 202, are in cash or in kind provisions which are understood to be compatible and complementary for example to available, accessible and quality health services and basic income security for children need to be of sufficient level and available in conjunction with necessary goods and services to allow children to access nutrition, education, care amongst other necessities.
+For example, under the UNCRPD and the Code on Social Security of the SADC, people with disability should be ensured equal access to the same social protection measures as people without disability, as well as to disability-specific social protection measures.
+This means they should be provided with income security if they are living in poverty, as well as receive support for disability-related costs, such as rehabilitation, healthcare, assistive devices and support services.
+In reality, according to international standards such as R. 202, the value of guarantees need to reflect and be monitored not only in monetary-income terms but against the performance of social outcomes (nutrition, school, health).
+In effect, the social protection floors referred to in R 202, are in cash or in-kind provisions which are understood to be compatible and complementary to (for example) available, accessible and quality health services and basic income security for children need to be of sufficient level and available in conjunction with necessary goods and services to allow children to access nutrition, education, care amongst other necessities.